pp0236/SteamPlaytimeBoost/readme.md

 $ pip install -r requirements.txt
 ```
 ### 2. Add your account to accounts.txt with format "username:password"
+### 3. change app id in 'main.py' to app if of game you want to farm
-### 3. just run it and type your steamguard if enable
+### 4. just run it and type your steamguard if enable